The Kentucky Ramblers

 VOCALS, UPRIGHT BASS, AND FIDDLE

 Since Wayne received his 2 World Records, he has been in love with music.
 He now plays upright bass with Gary Brewer and the Kentucky Ramblers and has since he was 14 years old.
-Four years ago, he decided to teach himself how to play the fiddle.
-He got his desire to do so from hearing his Great Grandpa’s albums.
+5 years ago, he decided to teach himself how to play the fiddle.
+He got the desire to do so from hearing his Great Grandpa’s albums.
 Wayne wanted to carry on the Old-time Mountain Music Tradition his Great Grandpa played.
 After practicing and learning the music on the fiddle, Wayne started playing fiddle tunes on stage and featuring his fiddle in Gary Brewer’s songs.
-A couple years later, he decided to record his debut Fiddle album.
+A couple years later, he decided to record his debut Fiddle album, "The Kentucky Fiddler".

 VOCALS, MANDOLIN, AND UPRIGHT BASS

 Mason Brewer is part of the 6th generation of Brewers.
 He was born on September 26, 2000, making him 19 today.
 Mason started his music career when he was just 2 years old.
 There are dozens of little songs he wrote, and videos of him playing a mini guitar.
 He eventually started learning how to play mandolin and joined the band as Gary Brewer's mandolin player.
 Mason was also taught how to play the upright bass, for times when Wayne Brewer will be on the fiddle during live performances.
 Recently, Mason was featured on GBKR's "Vintage Country Revival" album playing the Kajon.